Policies & Procedures

 You can authorize GCU to hold any credit balance to be applied to future charges of tuition of fees by completing a Credit Balances Authorization Form.
 All refunds will be made to students by a check in the postal mail.

 If you receive tuition reimbursement from an employer, you must submit a letter on company letterhead confirming your eligibility as well as the company reimbursement policy.
 This letter must be handed in at the start of every semester in order to avoid any late fees.
 Any fees or partial payments that are the students’ responsibility must be paid by the current due date to avoid any billing holds.
 The only portion of the bill deferred through tuition reimbursement is the amount due from the company.
-If you need proof of payment for company reimbursements, submit a Request for Paid in Full Statement.
+If you need proof of payment for company reimbursements, log into Self-Service to view your current statement or contact us.

 Any company reimbursement payments that are not received by the start of the next semester will be placed on hold until the previous semester is paid.
 If company reimbursements are not paid in a timely matter, this option will no longer be available to the student and the student will have to resort to other means of payments.
 Students applying for loans will be placed on hold until the first disbursement is received.
-Tuition Management System (TMS) users will only be exempt from billing hold if their account has no delinquency of payments to the company for the current year.
+Nelnet payment plan users will only be exempt from billing hold if their account has no delinquency of payments to the company for the current year.

 Explanation of Fees

 The following explains some of the fees that make up student bills.